Table of Contents

 There is also a built in metronome.
 Other functions include transposition and fine tuning, which allows you tune the keyboard up or down from A=440hz, for when you’re playing with other instruments that are tuned slightly higher or lower than A=440hz.

-The sustain pedal included with the keyboard feels light and flimsy, being made completely of plastic.
+If you’re coming from an acoustic piano, you will find that the sustain pedal included with the keyboard feels light and flimsy, being made completely of plastic.
 It may be worthwhile to buy a separate one to get the full piano playing experience, especially if you’ll be using it often.

 Accessories (Purchased Separately)

-Using the headphones during practice gives you a little privacy if you’re self-conscious about others hearing you when you’re practicing.
+Using the headphones during practice gives you a little privacy if you’re self-conscious about others hearing you when you’re practising.
 The keyboard sounds even better when plugged in with a good set of headphones.

 Yamaha P45 Review Verdict